High inflation: Products that had significant price spikes in April - NewsBreak

 Earlier this year, egg prices surpassed $3 per dozen for the second time in history.

-Experts have attributed the spiking costs of the staple kitchen item to an avian flu outbreak that has impacted millions of birds.Five times Congress overrode the Supreme Court
+Experts have attributed the spiking costs of the staple kitchen item to an avian flu outbreak that has impacted millions of birds.‘Continued imbalance’: Gas prices hit $4.39 in West Michigan

 Butter and margarine